 TIP: I recommend waiting to add the salt until AFTER the soup is made.
 The bullion really can add just the right amount of salt to this soup.

 Next add the pumpkin!
 This is what I call “Smart Norine” squash cooking!
-Just plop the cleaned out baking pumpkin into the pot, stem and all!
+Just plop the cleaned-out baking pumpkin into the pot, stem and all!
 I do recommend removing the sticker on the bottom…we haven’t hit that level of “Hillbilly” at this Nest yet!
 (Although it could be just around the corner!
 Lol)

 TIP: Please note that I used a small 2-3 pound baking pumpkin, not a carving pumpkin!

-Allow to natural release for 30 minutes, then quick release.
+Allow it to natural release for 30 minutes, then quick release.
 Please make sure to stand back, so you do not get burned from steam and juices releasing from the valve!

 TIP: NEVER FORCE THE LID of your Instant pot open!
 It will automatically release once the chamber has decompressed the built-up pressure.